 Veeam Backup & Replication Database

-Veeam Backup & Replication stores all information about backup infrastructure, jobs settings, job history, sessions and other configuration data in a Microsoft SQL Server database.
+Veeam Backup & Replication stores all information about backup infrastructure, jobs settings, job history, sessions and other configuration data in a Database server often referred to as the “Configuration Database”

 When planning the Veeam Backup & Replication deployment, you must choose the placement of the configuration database.
-It may be either a local or remote SQL Server with several licensing options available.
+It may be either a local or a remote Database Server.
 Please see the following recommendations to ensure your Veeam setup will scale to the size of your infrastructure.

 Database placement

-There may still be scenarios where a remote SQL Server is the better choice:
+There may still be scenarios where a remote DB Server is the better choice then a local install:

 - Licensing - Some enterprises have dedicated virtual clusters for SQL Server due to licensing constraints.
-In such cases, you may place the Veeam configuration database on existing instances to lower the overall TCO
+In such cases, you may place the Veeam configuration database on existing instances to lower the overall TCO.
+Alternatively, if you are well below 5000 VMs, consider using PostgreSQL.

 Sizing